 - Kehena Black Sand Beach

-The map below shows the locations of all the best Big Island beaches mentioned within this blog post.
+The map above shows the locations of all the best Big Island beaches mentioned in our blog post.
 Click here to open the map in a new tab or on the image below.

-Below are answers to the most common questions asked about the Big Island beaches.
-Click the drop down arrows to reveal answers.
+Below are answers to the most common questions about the Big Island’s beaches.
+Click the drop-down arrows to reveal the answers.

 What part of Big Island has the best beaches?